1998–99 Orlando Magic season: Regular season

+NBA playoffs

+In the Eastern Conference First Round of the 1999 NBA playoffs, the Magic faced off against the 6th–seeded Philadelphia 76ers, a team that featured the league's top scorer Allen Iverson, Matt Geiger, and defensive shot-blocker Theo Ratliff.
+The Magic lost Game 1 to the 76ers at home, 104–90 at the Orlando Arena, but managed to win Game 2 at home, 79–68 to even the series.
+However, the Magic lost the next two games on the road, which included a Game 4 loss to the 76ers at the First Union Center, 101–91, thus losing the series in four games.

+Aftermath

-However, in the Eastern Conference First Round of the 1999 NBA playoffs, the Magic lost to the 6th–seeded Philadelphia 76ers in four games.
-Following the season, head coach Chuck Daly retired, while Hardaway was traded to the Phoenix Suns after six seasons with the Magic, Anderson, the only member left from the team's inaugural season, was traded to the Sacramento Kings after ten seasons in Orlando, Grant was dealt to the Seattle SuperSonics, Austin was sent to the Washington Wizards, and B.J.
-Armstrong re-signed as a free agent with his former team, the Chicago Bulls.
-Both of the Wilkins' brothers, and veteran center Danny Schayes all retired.
+Following the season, head coach Chuck Daly retired, while Hardaway was traded to the Phoenix Suns after six seasons with the Magic, Anderson, the only member left from the team's inaugural season, was traded to the Sacramento Kings after ten seasons in Orlando, and Grant was dealt to the Seattle SuperSonics on draft day.
+Meanwhile, Austin was dealt to the Washington Wizards, B.J.
+Armstrong re-signed as a free agent with his former team, the Chicago Bulls, and both of the Wilkins' brothers, and veteran center Danny Schayes all retired.

-For the season, the Magic changed their uniforms replacing the pinstripes with visible stars, and side panels on their jerseys and shorts, which remained in use until 2003.